In this essay, we'll explore the primary fields in profiling and personality simulation:

-Answer: In 1971 an AI system developed by Kenneth Colby passed the Turing Test.
+Answer: In 1971 an AI system developed by Kenneth Colby was thought to have passed the Turing Test.
 Members of the American Psychiatric Association could not distinguish between dialogue with actual mildly paranoid patients and dialogue with Colby's system.

-Few people today, including AI researchers, realize that Colby's system passed the Turing Indistinguishibiligy Test, proving that his system contained demonstrable intelligence.
+Few people today, including AI researchers, realize that Colby's system was thought to have passed the Turing Indistinguishibiligy Test, proving that his system contained what was deemed to be "demonstrable intelligence."
 And even more significant, few today realize that Colby's system - and current systems based on the same principles - are predicting and CONTROLLING human behavior.